Waziri sheep

 The Waziri (وزیری) is a breed of domestic sheep from the Waziristan region of Pakistan.
 They are also found in the Bannu District in Khyber-Pakhtunkhwa.

 Description

 The Waziri sheep is medium-sized, and has a white, muscular body and black head with small ears.
-It is considered to be a microsheep, as females weigh less than 25kg at maturity.
+It is considered to be a microsheep, as females weigh less than 25 kg at maturity.
 It is part of the fat tailed sheep variety.